-The signature of AA on the state of the atmosphere is clearly evident, with a warming at high latitudes at least twice as high as at low latitudes (Serreze et al., 2009; Serreze et al., 2010; Serreze et al., 2014; Serreze et al., 2020).
+The signature of AA on the state of the atmosphere is clearly evident, with a warming at high latitudes at least twice as high as at low latitudes (Serreze et al., 2009; Screen and Simmonds, 2010; Cowtan and Way, 2014; Ballinger et al., 2020).
 AA associated to Arctic sea ice loss primarily impacts high latitudes but it could also impact lower latitudes.
 Indeed, it might affect the polar jet stream, the storm track and the planetary wave activity (Cohen et al., 2014) mainly during winter.
-These modifications could lead to more extreme mid-latitude weather, such as cold spells or droughts, through an increase of atmospheric blocking events (e.g. Francis and Vavrus, 2012; , 2014; , 2014; , 2017; , 2020).
+These modifications could lead to more extreme mid-latitude weather, such as cold spells or droughts, through an increase of atmospheric blocking events (e.g. Francis and Vavrus, 2012; Cohen et al., 2014; Mori et al., 2014; Francis, 2017; Cohen et al., 2020).
 Nonetheless, the existence of a mid-latitude climate response to AA and/or Arctic sea ice loss, which has generated a lot of attention, is still debated (Ogawa et al., 2018).

-To investigate the role of the sea ice retreat on climate, observations are not sufficient (Smith et al., 2019).
+To investigate the role of the sea ice retreat on climate, observations alone are not sufficient (Smith et al., 2019).
 Indeed, sea ice and atmospheric circulation might be related to each other in the observational record, but this relationship could have occurred by chance.
-The relationship could also be non-causal, especially if both sea ice and the atmospheric circulation are driven by a common factor (Blackport et al., 2019).
+The relationship could also be non-causal, especially if both sea ice and the atmospheric circulation are driven by the same confounding factor (Blackport et al., 2019).
 To overcome these problems, the use of numerical model experiments, in which a retreat of summer Arctic sea ice can be imposed, is an attractive approach to determine the influence of sea ice anomalies on the climate system.
-However, even with exactly the same experimental setup, significant differences in the mid-latitude responses are found within the same model, suggesting that internal climate variability to Arctic sea ice loss can play a large role (Peings et al., 2021).
-Furthermore, other recent studies show that future mid-latitude elimate response to polar forcing in the Northern Hemisphere (AA and/or sea ice loss) is weaker than initially expected (Blackport and Screen, 2020; Blackport and Screen, 2020).
+However, even with exactly the same experimental setup, significant differences in the mid-latitude responses are found within the same model, suggesting that internal climate variability can play a large role (Peings et al., 2021).
+Furthermore, other recent studies show that future mid-latitude climate response to polar forcing in the Northern Hemisphere (AA and/or sea ice loss) is weaker than initially expected (Blackport and Screen, 2020; Dai and Song, 2020).

-The winter climate response to a summer Arctic sea ice loss and/or the AA have garnered a lot of attention (e.g. Francis and Vavrus, 2012; Cohen et al., 2014; Barnes and Screen, 2015; Cohen et al., 2020).
-So far, these responses have essentially been studied for mid-latitude regions (Ogawa et al., 2018).
-A debate also exists on the responses in summer at mid-latitudes, when the role of the stratosphere is almost non-existing (Kidston et al., 2015), due to a large uncertainty on dynamical aspects (Coumou et al., 2018).
-However, the climate response near the regions of Arctic sea ice loss depends primarly on the surface heat flux changes (e.g. Deser et al., 2010) and is therefore less dependent on the internal climate variability than at mid-latitudes.
+The climate response near the regions of Arctic sea ice loss depends primarly on the surface heat flux changes (e.g. Deser et al., 2010) and is therefore less dependent on the internal climate variability than at mid-latitudes.
 Thereby, the signal (response of the atmosphere to sea ice loss) to noise (internally generated variability) ratio over the peripheral Arctic regions is larger and less ensemble members are needed to get a significant response compared to mid-latitude regions (Screen et al., 2014).
-However, studies about the summer response fo the atmosphere to sea ice reductions and/or AA have been restricted to mid-latitude regions.
-(Horton et al., 2016; Coumou et al., 2018).
+Furthermore, less attention was paid to the summertime changes compared to the wintertime changes to Arctic sea ice loss (or AA) (e.g., Francis and Vavrus, 2012; Cohen et al., 2014; Barnes and Screen, 2015; Cohen et al., 2020).